-- a base year, 2006-07, when detailed electricity data is available, the transfer of water and sewerage assets to a regional body occurred and Tasmania joined the National Electricity Market4. - current data as of 2016-17, as up to date as the latest Australian Government, Australian Energy Statistics. - energy based emissions only, excluding methane from agriculture/wastewater and carbon emissions from land clearing currently - as the greenhouse accounting for forest and agricultural emissions is not available in a format for local government reporting.
-This can be added retrospectively.
+- a base year, 2006-07, when detailed electricity data is available, the transfer of water and sewerage assets to a regional body occurred and Tasmania joined the National Electricity Market - current data as of 2016-17, as up to date as the latest Australian Government, Australian Energy Statistics. - energy based emissions only, excluding methane from agriculture/wastewater and carbon emissions from land clearing currently - as the greenhouse accounting for forest and agricultural emissions is not available in a format for local government reporting.
+This can be added retrospectively. - highlights data from the residential, commercial, transport sectors at a municipal level and industrial, agriculture and forestry sectors at a regional level.